Abalone is a type of shellfish that has been eaten for centuries in many parts of the world.

 Abalone may be the key to promoting reproductive health.

-Recent research shows that this type of shellfish may help with fertility in a number of ways and can even help regulate hormones.
+Recent research shows that this type of shellfish may help with fertility in several ways and can even help regulate hormones.

-Abalone, in particular, has been found to be high in glycogen, zinc, and selenium, all of which are essential minerals for healthy reproduction in both men and women.
+Abalone, in particular, is high in glycogen, zinc, and selenium, all of which are essential minerals for healthy reproduction in both men and women.

 Omega-3 fatty acids, which are found in abalone, are known to reduce inflammation in the body, including in the reproductive organs.